jsdclxvi/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## I knew i shouldn’t have ate that seafood.
+Because now i’m feeling a little… Eel